dfmadrid/bigreals/doc/irrationals.md

 ###<a name="precision">Precision</a>

-Precision is the of number bits used by BigReals to store internally an irrational number and could be any number between 2 and the maximum unsigned long integer value allowed by your processor.
+Precision is the of number bits used by BigReals to store internally an irrational number and could be any number between 2 and the maximum unsigned integer value allowed by your processor.
 By default, each bigReal number is created with a precision of 53 bits.
-This value can be changed by modifying the defaults object of the factory/module:
+This value can be changed by modifying the *precision* property of the object *defaults* of the factory/module:

     var bigReals = require('bigreals');